 - Poor hygiene or change in appearance

 - Irritability, paranoia, fidgeting, anxiety

 - Mood or attitude changes

 How Substance Abuse Impacts the Brains of Young Adults

-The adolescent brain is linked to a car that is a fully functioning gas pedal (the reward system) but with weak brakes (the prefrontal cortex).
+The adolescent brain is linked to a car with a fully functioning gas pedal (the reward system) but weak brakes (the prefrontal cortex).

 Teenage years are vital to healthy and cognitive function as an adult.
-Therefore it’s paramount to maintain a strict level of healthy behavior during these years.
+Therefore, maintaining a strict level of healthy behavior during this year is paramount.

-Substance abuse in adolescence can impact the teen’s brain’s ability short-term as well as prevent the proper growth and development needed long-term.
-The parts of the brain that process the reward feelings and pain, (critical drivers of drug use) are the first to mature during childhood.
+Substance abuse in adolescence can impact the teen’s brain’s short-term ability and prevent the proper growth and development needed long-term.
+The parts of the brain that process the reward feelings and pain (critical drivers of drug use) are the first to mature during childhood.

 - Controlling emotions and impulses